Electrical

 The four-year Electrical Apprenticeship Program offers the student advantages unlike other programs.
-We are the only higher education institution in the state with full National Center for Construction Education and Research accreditation (NCCER) - www.nccer.org.
-As such, we offer full NCCER accreditation at the end of our four-year program.
-NCCER is a nationally recognized industry standard which is highly regarded by potential employers both as an incentive to hire and for higher wages.
+We are the only higher education institution in the state with full National Center for Construction Education and Research (NCCER) accreditation.
+NCCER is a nationally recognized in the construction industry as the training, assessment and certification standard.

 Schedule